top of page

 At that point, the founding by Dr. Kedmon Mapana of the Chamwino Arts Center, with its assistance in organizing the annual Cigogo Music Festival, began to receive financial support from Chamwino Connect.
 Later, this resulted in a Memo of Understanding between Chamwino Connect and Chamwino Arts Center.
 This MOU placed Chamwino Connect in a fund-raising relationship with Chamwino Arts Center.

 CAC has expanded its cultural boundaries to include a partnership with several countries focusing on youth empowerment which is supported by a grant from the European Union.
 A program in Capacity-Building Training for local artists in the Dodoma region was supported by funds from Music in Africa Live.
 CAC staff has created a project and written for support from the US Embassy’s US Ambassadors Fund for Cultural Preservation.
 CAC has participated in an ACCES Conference which is organized by the Music in Africa Organization to bring artists, arts and cultural stakeholders together to collaborate, exchange, exhibit, perform and establish networks for communication.
-CAC staff is also involved in recording traditional stories and writing them in the Cigogo language.
+CAC staff is also involved in recording traditional stories and writing them in the Cigogo language, writing them in the language of the Wagogo (known as Cigogo), and providing translations of the stories into English.
 This is intended to form the foundation for holiday story-telling sessions for children.
 Recording and creating an archive of Wagogo music culture is underway.
 Improving CAC acreage by planting trees, establishing boundaries and working toward the design and development of an outdoor theater is also on the agenda.

 The appointment of Dr. Kedmon Mapana to be the Executive Secretary of the National Arts Council of Tanzania by President Samia Suluhu Hassan reveals the congruence of her cultural policy with that of the vision of Mapana, Chamwino Arts Center and Chamwino Connect.
-She is committed to sustaining Tanzanian cultural arts.
+The president is committed to sustaining the cultural arts of Tanzania.
 Her leadership in support of African creative arts has been acknowledged with an award in 2022 from AFIMM, a diasporan organization in the West.
-Steps toward establishment of collaborative relations between Tanzanian cultural officials and leaders of arts organizations in the US also began in 2022.
+Steps toward establishment of collaborative relations between Tanzanian cultural officials and leaders of arts organizations in the USA also began in 2022.

 bottom of page